wp-plugins/sz-google/readme.txt

 * `[sz-calendar].....: googe calendar embed`

-**Calendar Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.
+**Calendar Functions:** The functions of Calendar unlike the other components can be used for programming in PHP and allow customization of themes and some default options.

 * `szgoogle_calendar_get_widget()`